Few professions can match the perks of being a pilot.

 After completing an aviation-related program, you can leverage it to get into an actual flight school.

-In the Philippines, Cebu Pacific opens its cadet pilot program every year.
+In the Philippines, Cebu Pacific opens its cadet pilot program every year3.
 The lucky few who pass the rigorous online and onsite screening process are sent to Australia for a 56-week integrated flying training, after which they’ll earn a commercial pilot license and work for Cebu Pacific as First Officers for a maximum of ten years.

 d.
-Join the military and become a Philippine Air Force pilot.
+Join the Military and Become a Philippine Air Force Pilot

 There are two key paths to get the training and licenses you need to become a commercial airline pilot in the Philippines.